Greece Moments Greece Moments

 Throne of Zeus and Hecate

-For the steep ascent to the Kastro from the parking lot in Chorio you need about 20 minutes, hikers from Emporio reach the ghost village in about 45 minutes via a good asphalt road, among other things you pass the popular Pondamos beach (see #4).
-If you have less time available, you can be taken there or picked up by island taxi.
+The steep ascent to the Kastro from the parking lot in Chorio takes about 20 minutes.
+Hikers from Emporio reach the ghost village in about 45 minutes via a good asphalt road, passing the popular Pondamos beach (see #4) along the way.
+If you have less time available, you can be dropped off or picked up by island taxi.

 In the summer months, the island bus also runs to Chorio up to twice a day.
-The exact driving times are to be requested from your accommodation.
-In summer there is also the tavern To Paradosiakó piáto tis Lefkosías in Chorio, where the brothers Michalis and Katholikos serve delicious home cooking.
+Check with your accommodation for the exact departure times.
+In summer there is also the tavern To Paradosiakó piáto tis Lefkosías in Chorio, where brothers Michalis and Katholikos serve delicious home cooking.

 #3 Loneliness in the hinterland of Halki

-Opposite the Kastro is the Rock Chapel Agia Varvara, from which you will have a magnificent view of the green valley of Halki.
-From now on the road climbs steeply, because behind Chorio rise mighty mountains (including Maistros 593 m and Profitis Ilias 578 m), whose flanks fall steeply to the deep blue sea.
+Opposite the Kastro is the Rock Chapel Agia Varvara, from which you’ll have a magnificent view of the green valley of Halki.
+From here the road climbs steeply, as behind Chorio rise mighty mountains (including Maistros at 593 m and Profitis Ilias at 578 m), whose flanks drop steeply to the deep blue sea.

 Agia Varvara Felsenkapelle Chalki Griechenland